Chibbluffy/ScotBot/README.md

 # ScotBot
 Requested by Scotti to poll reactions

-Simmple and hardcoded for now I guess.
+Simmple and for now I guess.

 ## Setup
 0. run `pip install -r requirements.txt`